magento1211/magento2-extension-sms/README.md

 ## Credits
 This module features an option to enable international telephone number validation.
 Our supporting code uses a version of the [International Telephone Input](https://github.com/jackocnr/intl-tel-input) JavaScript plugin.
 We've also borrowed some components from this [MaxMage Magento module](https://github.com/MaxMage/international-telephone-input).
 Kudos and thanks!

+## 1.3.0-RC1

+##### What's new
+- This module has been renamed `dotdigital/dotdigital-magento2-extension-sms`.
+- We've added a new plugin to provide additional configuration values to our integration insight data cron.

+##### Improvements
+- `setup_version` has been removed from module.xml; in the Dashboard, we now use composer.json to provide the current active module version.
+- Menus and ACL resources are now translatable.
+[External contribution](https://github.com/dotmailer/dotmailer-magento2-extension-sms/pull/5)
+- We replaced our use of a custom `DateIntervalFactory`, instead using the native `\DateInterval`.

 ## 1.2.0